All Episodes

 You know who you are.

-If they could actually see it, if we can arrange for a blow-up to happen, that were there were pictures of it, then that that would change the whole context of it.
+If they could actually see it, if we could arrange for a blow-up to happen where there were pictures of it, then that would change the whole context of it.

 Global warming news coming up.